doflip/BugCake/README.md

 ```

-In the `Controller/UsersController.php` file, we have a company-inside limitation for users' registration (we require LubbleUp corporate e-mail accounts), which is be default commented out.
-Though, we recommend to use it so that is suits your needs if you use it in an enterprise-level environment.
+In the `Controller/UsersController.php` file, there is a company-inside limitation for users' registration (by default, we require a LubbleUp corporal e-mail account), which is (by default) commented out.
+We recommend to uncomment these lines and fix them to suit your needs, especially if you do use the bug/issue tracking plugin in an enterprise environment.

+Developed from LubbleUp in-house software dev team with love.
 Contact: talk2us@lubbleup.com